Internet famous Scarborough swan dies of suspected lead poisoning

 What about Charlotte’s future?

-She’s asking anyone who fishes or spends any time outside to pick up their garbage, whether it’s related to fishing or not.
+She’s asking anyone who fishes or spends time outside to pick up their garbage, regardless of whether it’s related to fishing.

 The Canadian Veterinary Medical Association has been calling for a ban on the use of lead fishing weights, jigs and lead shot because of what it calls the direct and indirect harm on humans, wildlife and the environment.